FerretDB/FerretDB/website/blog/2023-04-11-ferretdb-1-0-ga-opensource-mongodb-alternative.md

 ---
 slug: ferretdb-1-0-ga-opensource-mongodb-alternative
-title: "Announcing FerretDB 1.0 GA - a truly Open Source MongoDB alternative"
+title: 'Announcing FerretDB 1.0 GA - a truly Open Source MongoDB alternative'
 authors: [peter]
 description: >
   After many months of development, FerretDB is now production-ready.
 We are excited to announce the general availability of FerretDB v1.0.